Midterm results dispel Hispanic rightward shift

 “Not to brag, but our staff practically went and got involved in redistricting, and created new districts that basically are probably going to end up getting us three Democrats, with Gabe Vasquez, Yadira Caraveo and Andrea Salinas.
 If it’s not for Bold PAC helping on redistricting on that, I’m not sure we get those districts and I’m not sure we get three new seats,” said Gallego.

-Salinas, who competed for Oregon’s sixth district, is leading Republican Mike Erickson in a tight race with about 60 percent of ballots counted.
+Salinas, who competed for Oregon’s 6th District, is leading Republican Mike Erickson in a tight race with about 60 percent of ballots counted.

-In that sense, Bold PAC’s aggressive campaign strategy mirrors DeSantis’ no-holds-barred approach to Florida politics, which stands in contrast to a national Democratic campaign that detractors say is too cautious, incumbent-centric, and East Coast-biased.
+In that sense, Bold PAC’s aggressive campaign strategy mirrors DeSantis’s no-holds-barred approach to Florida politics, which stands in contrast to a national Democratic campaign that detractors say is too cautious, incumbent-centric and East Coast-biased.

 It’s also a strategy that some Democratic strategists say stands in contrast to the focus on so-called “frontline” members, moderate Democrats mostly from the East and Midwest who have traditionally been the focus of the party’s campaign apparatus.